Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Template.ParameterStrongType.md

   For example `Microsoft.OperationalInsights/workspaces`.
   If a resource type is specified the parameter value must be a resource id of that type.
 - Location - Specify `location` as the strong type.
-  If `location` is specifies, the parameter value must be a valid Azure location.
+  If `location` is specified, the parameter value must be a valid Azure location.

 ## RECOMMENDATION